JuliaFunctional/DataTypesBasic.jl/docs/src/manual.md

 This package defines julia implementations for the common types `Option` (aka `Maybe`), `Either` and `Try`, as well as one extra type `ContextManager` which mimics Python's `with`-ContextManager.

-Unlike typical implementations of `Option`, and `Either` which define them as new separate type-hierarchies, in `DataTypesBasic` both actually share a common part: `Identity`.
+Unlike typical implementations of `Option`, and `Either` which define them as new separate type-hierarchies, in `DataTypesBasic` both actually share a common parts: `Identity` and `Const`.

 Identity